 'int' following the word

-class here represents the class to which the value passed to
+class here represents the fact that the provided value (i.e.

 10) belongs to the class